 - Improve morale and teamwork – with growing numbers of employees working remotely, there is an increased danger of them feeling isolated and out of the loop.
 The performance appraisal process helps retain a connection to the business, their department and the rest of the team.

 - Gives employees a voice – talented employees have great ideas.
 Effective performance appraisal processes should become a forum for employees to have their say.
 These don’t just motivate the employee; they energise the whole business.

 - Empowers self-development – employees who feel empowered to take control of their own development will be more effective, loyal, and motivated.
-They will be comfortable to share their ambitions and push themselves to achieve them within their current environment.
+They will be comfortable sharing their ambitions and pushing themselves to achieve them within their current environment.